Skip to content

 Layered customization.
 Core provides the universal foundation.
 Organization folders extend or override it.
 Files at the same VFS resource path get bundled together by the Bundler.
 INSTRUCTION_ROOT_FILTER controls which layers are included (e.g., CORE,GRID).

 Component relationships.
 Workflows invoke subagents.
 Subagents use skills.
-All reference rules.
 Templates live inside skills.
-Guardrails are rules.
+Guardrails are primarily on-demand skills engaged through always-on actor lists and skill descriptions.
 See Overview — Key Concepts for definitions.

 Naming.
 Lowercase, dash-separated, globally unique filenames.
 Entry points: SKILL.md for skills, <name>.md for agents, workflows, and rules.